 “I do think I owe a lot of my ability to my parents as well because as a child I was surrounded by artistic designs which no doubt had an influence upon me.
 My father’s ancestors were master enamellers and my mother was a qualified dress designer so it was just waiting to come out in the bloodline.

 Whilst I was there Mich allowed me to sample the new Queen Elizabeth date cake she has just created which left me wanting a second and third slice!

-Running a successful business Mich still manages to fit in family life with a husband and two young boys?
+Running a successful business Mich still manages to fit into family life with a husband and two young boys.
 Her advice to anyone wanting to take the plunge in their own business is not to underestimate how hard it is going to be!
 Determination is the key to success and a love of what you do is the driving force.